Frequently asked questions

 - How do I pay into my savings?

-- You can set up a standing order or transfers from your current account, money should be sent to account 20278618, sort code 60-83-01 and you must reference the payment with your membership number so we can identify and credit it to your savings.
+- You can set up a standing order or transfers from your current account, money should be sent to account 50285260, sort code 30-90-89 and you must reference the payment with your membership number and surname so we can identify and credit it to your savings.

 - You can pay in cheques (payable to Gloucestershire Credit Union).